Why Orthodontics Matters

 Orthodontics is the field of dentistry that focuses on the alignment and positioning of your teeth and jaws, including the way that your teeth meet and the way your teeth and jaws develop.

-Orthodontic treatment is typically centered on appliances designed to gently and effectively move the teeth and jaws into their proper alignment.
+Orthodontic treatment is typically centred on appliances designed to gently and effectively move the teeth and jaws into their proper alignment.
 These devices may be in the form of traditional bracket and wire braces, aligners like Invisalign, and appliances like retainers that allow you to keep your new alignment and prevent the teeth from moving back.

 Do I Need to Fix My Crooked Teeth?

-We also have great working relationships with our local dental colleagues and other specialists, allowing us to put together comprehensive treatment plans to get the best outcomes for our patients.
+We also have valuable working relationships with our local dental colleagues and other specialists, allowing us to put together comprehensive treatment plans to get the best outcomes for our patients.
 These could include working constructively with people to provide all sorts of connected treatment:

 - Oral hygiene advice and maintenance

 - Implants, crowns, bridges

 - Gum treatments

 - Minor mouth surgery for things like buried teeth or tooth roots that remain in the jaw

 - Major surgery for disorders of the facial skeleton that affect how the teeth meet